Golf Tutorials

 Tom Kite’s Masterclass on the Pre-Shot Routine

 If you ever watched Tom Kite play, you'd notice his pre-shot routine was like a well-rehearsed ritual.
-It looked the same a pretty much every time.
-That wasn’t for a show, it was his an autopilot a mechanism.
-A solid routine is a psychological a fortress - it quiets a mental clutter, focuses your intent, and replaces a anxiety with a process.
+It looked the same every time.
+That wasn’t for show, it was his autopilot mechanism.
+A solid routine is a psychological fortress - it quiets mental clutter, focuses your intent, and replaces anxiety with a process.
 When pressure spikes, golfers with no routine tend to get quick and sloppy.
 Golfers with a solid one, like Kite, simply fall back on their training.

 The Anatomy of a Tour-Level Routine